-In order to meet the goal of a full transition to zero-emission buses by 2030, FCRTA will need to replace 47 of 49 buses in their existing fleet by 2030.
+In order to meet the goal of a full transition to zero-emission buses by 2030, FCRTA will need to replace 87 buses in their existing fleet (with GVWR greater than 14,000 pounds in weight), by 2030.
 Buses phase out of their ULB after 10 years or 150k miles (whichever comes first).
-Figure 12 on page 14 illustrates a schedule of new bus purchases that if followed
+Based on a review of FCRTA's operations, FCRTA has determined that only 78 vehicles need to be replaced to accommodate its transit service needs.
+Figure 6 on page 10 illustrates a schedule of new vehicle purchases that if followed will enable a full conversion of battery electric buses by 2030.
+It should be noted that seven (7) of FCRTA's existing battery electric buses will meet their ULB before 2030, and those too will need to be replaced by 2030.